act-rules/act-rules.github.io/_rules/image-not-in-acc-tree-is-decorative-e88epe.md

 #### Inapplicable Example 4

-This `svg` element is ignored because it is a child of a link that has provides its [accessible name][].
+This `svg` element is ignored because it is a child of a link that provides its [accessible name][].

 ```html
 <a href="//example.org" aria-label="SVG star">